 - The Raptor Center established a three-year veterinary residency program in raptor medicine.
 It is the only such program in the world.

-- Lead was banned for hunting waterfowl owing to the research by Dr. Redig that showed a link between lead poisoning in eagles admitted to the Raptor Center and the ingestion of spent shot in waterfowl carcasses.
-The actual ban came about as a result of a lawsuit by the National Wildlife Federation for which Redig served as an advisor to the legal team.
+- Lead was banned for hunting waterfowl, owing in part to Dr. Redig's research showing a link between lead poisoning in eagles and the ingestion of spent shot in waterfowl carcasses.
+The ban came about as a result of a lawsuit by the National Wildlife Federation for which Dr. Redig served as an advisor to the legal team.

-- Redig was appointed to the California Condor Recovery Team, based out of the U.S. Fish and Wildlife Service in Sacramento, CA. In 1985, the California condor population had been reduced to 26 birds, of which only 9 remained in the wild.
-Birds were brought into captivity and were bred and managed by the San Diego Wild Animal Park and Los Angeles Zoo.
-Due to the continued impact of lead poisoning, re-entry to the wild was challenging.
+- Dr. Redig appointed to the California Condor Recovery Team, based out of the U.S. Fish and Wildlife Service in Sacramento, CA. In 1985, the California condor population had been reduced to 26 birds, of which only 9 remained in the wild.
 On April 11, 2002, for the first time in 18 years, a California condor egg laid in the wild was hatched in California's Ventura County.
-On November 8, 2006, the Raptor Center admitted a young, wild-hatched California condor for treatment of a wing fracture; the bird was successfully released at the Grand Canyon after treatment.

-- In collaboration with the Science Museum of Minnesota, the Raptor Center produced “Hunters of the Sky,” a 5,000-square-foot exhibit that provides a closer look at eagles, hawks, falcons, owls, and vultures and challenges visitors to confront their values and choices that threaten these extraordinary creatures.
-This award-winning project was funded through a grant from the National Science Foundation and the National Endowment for the Humanities; it toured for over 10 years before being permanently installed as an exhibit in Amarillo, TX.
+- In collaboration with the Science Museum of Minnesota, The Raptor Center produced “Hunters of the Sky,” a 5,000-square-foot exhibit that provides a closer look at raptors.
+The award-winning project toured over 10 years before permanently installed as an exhibit in Amarillo, TX.

-- In order to support the Raptor Center's clinical work, The Raptor Rehabilitation Endowment was established with gifts in excess of $25,000 from Katherine B. Andersen, Harriet S. Lykken, and an Anonymous Donor.
+- The Raptor Rehabilitation Endowment established to support TRC's clinical work with gifts in excess of $25,000 from Katherine B. Andersen, Harriet S. Lykken, and an Anonymous Donor.
 This endowment has grown to $955,000.

-- Redig developed the tie-in fixator, a combination of internally and externally applied linked devices that stabilize fractures during healing.
+- Dr. Redig developed the tie-in fixator, a device that stabilizes fractures during healing.
 This device revolutionized orthopedic management of fractures in birds.

-- A new field study was begun when the Raptor Center began using satellite telemetry to monitor the migratory routes, stopover sites, and wintering grounds of ospreys, bald eagles, and Swainson's hawks nesting in North America.
-This educational tool integrated into a classroom and Web-based environmental education program called Highway to the Tropics.
-This research resulted in Audubon adding several locations to its Important Bird Areas listing.
+- TRC began a field study using satellite telemetry to monitor migratory routes, stopover sites, and wintering grounds of ospreys, bald eagles, and Swainson’s hawks in North America.
+This study resulted in Audubon adding several locations to its Important Bird Areas listing.

-- The Raptor Center published Care and Management of Captive Raptors, a manual now used as the standard by many state and federal wildlife management agencies.
-In January 2003, the U.S. Fish and Wildlife Service decided that all individuals and organizations holding permits for raptors must comply with the standards specified in Care and Management.
+- TRC published Care and Management of Captive Raptors, a manual now used as the standard by many state and federal wildlife management agencies.
+In January 2003, the U.S. Fish and Wildlife Service decided all individuals and organizations holding permits for raptors must comply with the standards specified in Care and Management.
 A revision of this book was published in 1997.

-- Dr. Jannette Ackermann completed her residency and graduate program under Redig’s tutelage.
-Her research related to surgical repair of elbow luxations in raptors led to medical and surgical protocols for effectively treating this type of injury in birds.
+- Dr. Jannette Ackermann completed her residency and graduate program under Dr. Redig’s tutelage, with her research on surgical repair of elbow luxations leading to medical and surgical protocols for raptors.

 - A substantial gift from longtime supporters Doug and Wendy Dayton established the Patrick T. Redig Professorship in Raptor Medicine and Surgery at the University of Minnesota College of Veterinary Medicine.